ilyasabdut/personal-portfolio-ai/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-- OpenRouter AI for providing the AI capabilities.
 - FastAPI for the web framework.